 EG Group (estimated market cap: £10 billion)

 A blockbuster IPO is on the cards for British retailer EG Group, which is valued at around £10 billion.
-Many investors are keeping a close eye on the upcoming listing after EG Group acquired supermarket chain Asda, which had IPO plans of its own.
+The company has petrol stations and convenience stores in Europe, the United States and Australia.
+Many investors are keeping a close eye on the upcoming listing after EG Group acquired supermarket chain Asda and restaurant chain Leon.
 However, many are wary of the group since its sales slumped due to lower fuel demand in 2020.

 Despite EG Group’s revenue dropping from £22.4 billion in 2019 to £20.7 billion in 2020, it had an EBITDA increase of 48%.